Issam Fares: Personal life

+Fares has 3 sons with his first wife.
+He is married to Hala Fares, his second wife.
+They have a daughter, Noor Fares.

 Issam Fares owns one of the 200 largest superyachts in the world, the Wedge Too.
-It has a length of 65m (213’25") and was designed by Philippe Starck.
+It has a length of 66m, and was designed by Philippe Starck.
 It was built in 2002 in the Netherlands.

-Fares has donated over a billion dollars to various political, educational and philanthropic institutions.
+Fares has donated over 1 billion US dollars to various political, educational and philanthropic institutions.

-Fares is married to Hala Fares.

-Their daughter Noor Fares is a jewelry designer, married the artist Alexandre Al Khawam in 2015, and lives in Belgravia, London.

-Their son Nijad Fares is married to Zeina, and they live in Houston, Texas, US.